benfjohnson/developer-dot/_posts/2017-02-16-rest-v2-17-2-patch-notes.md

 <ul class="normal">
     <li>Date fields on the CreateTransaction API call now only show date, with no time information or time zone offset.
 This means that customers should see consistent behavior for the date of their API call regardless of the time zone in which they are calling the application.</li>
-    <li>Our QA team noticed that the it was possible to specify the tax date of a transaction in two different places: Both the root document level as <code class="highlight-rouge">taxDate</code>, and also in the <code class="highlight-rouge">taxOverride.taxDate</code> element.
+    <li>In 2.17.1, it was possible to specify the tax date of a transaction in two different places: Both the root document level as <code class="highlight-rouge">taxDate</code>, and also in the <code class="highlight-rouge">taxOverride.taxDate</code> element.
 We have removed the <code class="highlight-rouge">taxDate</code> element and standardized on <code class="highlight-rouge">taxOverride.taxDate</code>.
 Code that transmits the <code class="highlight-rouge">taxDate</code> element will have no effect on a transaction.</li>
     <li>Some customers have expressed confusion about what happens when line-level address overrides are created on a transaction with more than one line.
 Avalara's policy is that overriding any one address on a line shall override all addresses on the line.
 This means that if you set the <code class="highlight-rouge">shipTo</code> element at the document level, and then set the <code class="highlight-rouge">shipFrom</code> element at the line level, the line level will not inherit the <code class="highlight-rouge">shipTo</code> address from the document.</li>
     <li>Customers wishing to override addresses for one line on a transaction must override all addresses for that one line.
 If you leave the <code class="highlight-rouge">line.addresses</code> object null, it will inherit all addresses from the root document element.</li>
     <li>Latitude and Longitude are now returned when creating or fetching a document.</li>